GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-e-nva-bgp/README.md

 In this setup:

 - routes between multiple subnets within the same VPC are automatically exchanged by GCP
-- the spokes and the trusted landing VPC exchange routes through VPC peerings
+- the spokes and the trusted landing VPC exchange dynamic routes through VPC peerings
 - on-premises is connected to the trusted landing VPC and it dynamically exchanges BGP routes with GCP (with the trusted VPC) using HA VPN
-- for cross-environment (spokes) communications, and for connections to on-premises and to the Internet, the spokes leverage some default tagged routes that send the traffic of each region (whose machines are identified by a dedicated network tag, e.g. *ew1*) to a corresponding regional NVA in the trusted VPC, through an ILB (whose VIP is set as the route next-hop)
-- the spokes are configured with backup default routes, so if the NVAs in the same region become unavailable, more routes to the NVAs in the other region are already available.
-Current routes are not able to understand if the next-hop ILBs become unhealthy.
-As such, in case of a regional failure, users will need to manually withdraw the primary default routes, so the secondaries will take over
-- the NVAs are configured with static routes that allow the communication with on-premises and between the GCP resources (including the cross-environment communication)
+- the NVAs exchange dynamic routes using BGP with Cloud Routers in the untrusted VPC, Cloud Routers in the trusted VPC and cross-regional NVAs.
+This allows VMs in different environments and different regions to communicate.

 The Cloud Routers (connected to the VPN gateways in the trusted VPC) are configured to exclude the default advertisement of VPC ranges and they only advertise their respective aggregate ranges, via custom advertisements.
 This greatly simplifies the routing configuration and avoids quota or limit issues, by keeping the number of routes small, instead of making it proportional to the subnets and to the secondary ranges in the VPCs.